nesfit/toreator-ui/README.md

     lazy(() => import(/* webpackChunkName: "HomePage" */ "./home-page")), };
 ```
 Routes are evaluated in **Router.tsx** class (modules/shared/components/Router.tsx).
-You can freely change loading component and other properties of **DynamicRouter** component.
+You can freely change loading component and other properties of the **DynamicRouter** component.
 Each page should be separate module  - lazy loaded.

 ## Redux and Sagas
 Generator provides support for redux and sagas with **async injection** feature.
 This is basic flux implementation for controlling application state.
 This logic is used for api calls.

 In development mode redux actions can be seen in [Chrome Redux devtools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd)

 ### Store
 Store is defined in *common/store/store.tsx*.
 It contains store setup with reducers and sagas.
 Also includes Redux devtools extension for development.